Understanding Required Minimum Distributions at Age 73

 The First Year RMD Trap

-Most financial advisors recommend taking your first RMD by December 31 of the year you turn 73.
-Pay the tax on schedule rather than doubling up.
+Almost every financial advisor I’ve talked to recommends just taking that first RMD by December 31 of the year you turn 73.
+Pay the tax on schedule and avoid the double-up mess.

 Quarterly RMD Payments

-What matters is meeting the deadline.
-Miss your RMD, and the penalty is 25% of the amount not withdrawn—reduced to 10% if corrected promptly.
+What absolutely matters is hitting the deadline.
+Miss your RMD and you’re looking at a 25% penalty on the amount you should have withdrawn.
+That drops to 10% if you correct it quickly, but why put yourself through that?
 Plan your rollovers and withdrawals carefully as RMD age approaches.
+Your future self will thank you.